Skip Navigation Links

 Grameen America: Expansion in Houston

 Grameen America helps entrepreneurial women build businesses to enable financial mobility.
 With this $100,000 investment, Grameen America aims to continue expanding its footprint and impact in Houston as a priority city, providing microloans to women, along with financial literacy, education, and technical assistance to help entrepreneurs build skills and resource connections that support achieving long-term financial goals.
-In 2025, Grameen America’s second Houston Branch will distribute $30 million, serve 5,200 members, and provide 18,000+ hours of loan counseling, financial literacy, and small business education to help underserved women build their financial identities through their businesses.
+In 2025, Grameen America’s second Houston Branch distributed $35.6 million in capital, served 5,100 members, and provided 17,600 hours of loan counseling, financial literacy, and small business education to help underserved women build their financial identities through their businesses.

 Prison Entrepreneurship Program: Collider Program